csc-466-2022-winter/csc-466-student/chapters/Chapter2.md

 ```

 <!-- #region slideshow={"slide_type": "subslide"} -->
-**Terminology note:** I will often and almost from now on in this course refer to most of these columns as "features".
-This is standard terminology in KDD.
+**Terminology note:** I will often in this course refer to most of these columns as "features".
+This is standard terminology in KDD/ML/AI.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "subslide"} -->